Public-Health-Bioinformatics/flu_classification_suite/README.md

 ## Assign clades and extract antigenic maps

+This workflow assigns and appends clade names to fasta definition lines of flu HA amino acid sequences.
+It then extracts the antigenic amino acids and outputs the resulting antigenic maps in fasta format.

 ![](doc/images/assign-clades-and-extract-antigenic-maps-workflow.png)

 **Input** - Sequence files (fasta), clade definition file (csv), amino acid index array (csv) (*Note: Use the provided clade definition and amino acid index array files or provide your own respective versions of these files*)